-STUDIES IN COMMUNICATION MEDIA: RADIO Study of radio station programmin
+STUDIES IN COMMUNICATION MEDIA: RADIO 3 credits Study of radio station programming.

-STUDIES IN COMMUNICATION MEDIA: TELEVISION 3 credits
+STUDIES IN COMMUNICATION MEDIA: TELEVISION ADVANCED COMMUNICATION STUDIES 3 credits

-ADVANCED COMMUNICATION STUDIES (May be repeated for a total of six credits.)
-Special topics in communication in areas of par-ticular faculty expertise.
+(May be repeated for a total of six credits.)
+Special topics in communication in areas of particular faculty expertise.
 Consult department for particular topic each semester.

-SEMINAR IN FILM 3 credits

-Prerequisite: permission of instructor.
-Advanced historical and critical study of works and institutions in film; and video.
+SEMINAR IN FILM Prerequisite: permission of instructor.
+Advanced historical and critical study of works and insti-tutions in film and video.
 Topics vary.
-3 credits

-697 GRADUATE RESEARCH IN COMMUNICATION (May be repeated for a total of six credits.)
+GRADUATE RESEARCH IN COMMUNICATION (May be repeated for a total of six credits.)
 Prerequisites: 7800:600 and approval of project prospectus one term prior to undertaking the project.
 Performance of research on problems found in mass media-communication.

-MASTER'S PROJECT/PRODUCTION six credits.)
+MASTER'S PROJECT/PRODUCTION 1-6 credits May be repeated for a total of six credits.)
 Prerequisite: Permission of the school director

-MASTER'S THESIS (May be repeated for a total of six credits.)
+MASTER'S THESIS May be repeated for a total of six credits.)
 Prerequisite: Permission of the school director

-SPEECH-LANGUAGE PATHOLOGY & AUDIOLOGY
+SPEECH-LANGUAGE PATHOLOGY AND AUDIOLOGY 7700:

-ASPECTS OF NORMAL LANGUAGE DEVELOPMENT 3 credits (Not open to communicative disorders major) introduction to acquisition and development of comprehension and production of language - phonologically, semantically and syntactically.
-Relates language acquisition to perceptual development of child and looks at function of language in individual, family and school.
+ASPECTS OF NORMAL LANGUAGE DEVELOPMENT (Not open to communicative disorders major) Introduction to acquisition and development of comprehension and production of language - phonologically, semantically and syntactically Relates language acquisition to perceptual development of child and looks at function of language in individual, family and school.

+AUGMENTATIVE COMMUNICATION

-AUGMENTATIVE COMMUNICATION Prerequisite: 330 or 430/530 or permission of instructor.
+Prerequisite: 330 or 430/530 or permission of instructor.
 Overviews augmentative communication systems-candidates, symbol systems, devices, vocabulary, funding.
-Considers inter-disciplinary issues in assessment/intervention.
+Considers interdisciplinary issues in assessment/intervention.

-MULTICULTURAL CONSIDERATIONS FOR AUDIOLOGISTS
+MULTICULTURAL CONSIDERATIONS FOR AUDIOLOGISTS AND SPEECH-LANGUAGE PATHOLOGISTS

-AND SPECH-LANGUAGE PATHOLOGISTS

-Perequisite: 7700:110 or graduate standing.
+2 credits Prerequisite: 7700:110 or graduate standing.
 This course introduces the multicultural considerations faced by audiologists and speech-language pathologists providing services to families and individuals with communication disorders.

-SPEECH-LANGUAGE AND HEARING DISORDERS IN THE PUBLIC SCHOOLS (Not open to communicative disorders major) Nature, causes and treatment of speech, hearing and language disorders in public schools.
-Special reference to role of classroom teacher in identifying and referring student with suspected problems and in working with school clinician computer as intervention tools.
+SPEECH-LANGUAGE AND HEARING DISORDERS IN THE PUBLIC SCHOOLS 2 credits (Not open to communicative disorders major) Nature, causes and treatment of speech, hearing and language disorders in public schools.
+Special reference to role of classroom teacher in identifying and referring student with suspected problems and in working with school clinician.

-ORGANIZATION AND ADMINISTRATION: PUBLIC SCHOOL SPEECH-LANGUAGE AND HEARING PROGRAMS based communication disorders.

-Prerequisites: Senior or graduate standing.
+ORGANIZATION AND ADMINISTRATION: PUBLIC SCHOOL SPEECH-LANGUAGE AND HEARING PROGRAMS 2 credits Prerequisites: Senior or graduate standing.
 For clinicians who plan to work in public school systems.
 Covers program requirements and professional/ethical issues imposed by PL 94-142.

-EARLY INTERVENTION FOR PRESCHOOLERS Prerequisite: graduate status.
+580 EARLY INTERVENTION FOR PRESCHOOLERS Prerequisite graduate status.
 This course explores model programs currently being offered to the three to five year old population, with and without disabilities at two different levels.